node-class-may-2023/ComIT_Node/javascript.md

 });
 ```

-* We can see that the filter, reduce and map functions recieve a function as parameter
+* We can see that the filter, reduce and map functions receive a function as parameter
 * This functions will get called internally
 * If you know jQuery you will find this code familiar